The Basics of Artificial Intelligence: What It Is and Who Is Using It

 Here at Aware, we leverage AI to help organizations attain insights from the unstructured data of employee communications.
 Because we think employee communications are fascinating, we want to share our findings with you.

 Sign up to receive the Human Behavior Risk Analysis report in your inbox.

 AI-infused Tool for Collaborative Corporate Communication

-Aware by Wiretap offers an AI-infused compliance solution for collaborative tools like Yammer, Microsoft Teams, and Workplace by Facebook.
-With artificial intelligence, Aware by Wiretap can understand the full context of potentially risky messages, reducing the occurrence of false positives and negatives.
-Connect with our team to learn more about Aware by Wiretap’s collaboration monitoring solution.
+Aware offers an AI-infused compliance solution for collaborative tools like Yammer, Microsoft Teams, and Workplace by Facebook.
+With artificial intelligence, Aware can understand the full context of potentially risky messages, reducing the occurrence of false positives and negatives.
+Connect with our team to learn more about Aware's collaboration monitoring solution.